privacy-tech-lab/gpc-web-crawler/README.md

 - `OTGPPConsent_before_gpc`: the value of the OTGPPConsent cookie before a GPC signal is sent.
 This cookie is [described by OneTrust](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
 Additional information is available in [issue #94](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/94)
 - `OTGPPConsent_after_gpc`: the value of the OTGPPConsent cookie after a GPC signal was sent.
 This cookie is [described by OneTrust](https://my.onetrust.com/articles/en_US/Knowledge/UUID-2dc719a8-4be5-8d16-1dc8-c7b4147b88e0).
 Additional information is available in [issue #94](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/94)

-## 6. Limitations/Known Issues
+## 6. Limitations/Known Issues/Bug Fixes

+### 6.1 Sites that Cannot Be Analyzed

 Since we are using Selenium and a VPN to visit the sites we analyze, there are some limitations to the sites we can analyze.
-There are two main types of sites that we cannot analyze due to our methodology:
+There are some types of sites that we cannot analyze due to our methodology:

 1. Sites where the VPN's IP address is blocked.